-Bilingual staff, new programs reach Spanish-speaking communities which introduces Spanishspeaking families to the wonders of nature through an innovative, hands-on educational park experience that promotes literacy and socio-emotional well-being.
+Bilingual staff, new programs reach Spanish-speaking communities speaking families to the wonders of nature through an innovative, hands-on educational park experience that promotes literacy and socio-emotional well-being.
 Regional Parks staff led this innovative in-the-field experience in Spanish.